|View Sub Navigation||

-The school also has a theatre company called ‘Edward’s Boys’– an all boy company who specialise in performing some of Shakespeare’s contemporaries such as Ford and Lily, directed by Perry Mills (Deputy Head teacher).
+The school also has a theatre company called ‘Edward’s Boys’– an all boys' company who specialise in performing some of the plays of Shakespeare’s contemporaries such as Ford and Lily, directed by Perry Mills (Deputy Headmaster).
 They have gained a national reputation for excellence and regularly tour to venues such as The Globe Theatre and Oxford University.
 In April 2014 they were fortunate enough to be the first Young Company to perform in the new Sam Wanamaker Playhouse in London, which was again a venue for one of their performances of the Lady’s Trial in September 2015.
 2016 was a prolific year for the company being the first to perform at the RSC’s Other Place, The Woman Hater by Francis Beaumont, Will at Westminster (2016) which involved students performing Richard II, Act Four, Scene One, lines 107-250 by William Shakespeare – “The Deposition Scene” at Westminster Hall and Unperfect Actors (2016) Extracts from the works of William Shakespeare (1564-1616) performed in “Shakespeare’s Schoolroom” on Saturday 23rd April 2016 in order to commemorate the 400th anniversary of the poet’s death and to mark the opening to the public of the Guildhall, Stratford-upon-Avon.

 The aim of the group is to provide Year 7 and 8 students the opportunity to develop their Drama skills as well as key transferable skills such as collaboration and confidence.
 These skills are put to the test each year when the ensemble collaborates with Highly Sprung Performance Company to create an original piece which is performed at The Belgrade Theatre in Coventry as part of the Physical Fellowship, the only physical theatre festival for young people in the country.